 Watching five sessions per study (More on “studies” in a minute) will help you uncover roughly 80% of major usability problems.
 In addition, watching significantly more end-users will often fail to provide you with any additional insights and could very well be a giant waste of time.
 This is, in short, similar to the effect of diminishing marginal returns from economics.

 As you can see in the graph above, as you add more and more user tests to your research you gather fewer and fewer additional new insights.
 You only need to see the same issue so many times before you are informed enough to make meaningful changes to your digital property.

-Now, because a digital property has so much surface area, you can’t optimize the entire thing by watching only five session replays.
-You have to break your digital property up into smaller chunks of digital experience for this method to work properly.
+Because a digital property has so much surface area, you can’t optimize the entire thing by watching only five session replays.
+You have to break your digital property up into smaller “chunks” of digital experience for this method to work properly.